-Watermarking is a technique used to embed identifiable patterns into the generated text, enabling traceability to distinguish AI-generated content from human-authored text \cite{Boenisch_2021}.
+Watermarking is a technique used to embed identifiable patterns into the generated text, enabling traceability to distinguish AI-generated content from human-authored text \citep{Boenisch_2021}.
 This is typically achieved by subtly modifying token generation probabilities to favor specific words or patterns without compromising text coherence.
-There have been numerous watermarking techniques developed for LLMs in recent years, which can be broadly categorized as biased techniques \cite{atallah2001natural, yang2023watermarkingtextgeneratedblackbox, kirchenbauer2024watermarklargelanguagemodels}, and unbiased techniques \cite{Aaronson2023-Gumbel, fernandez2023bricksconsolidatewatermarkslarge, christ2023undetectablewatermarkslanguagemodels, hu2023unbiasedwatermarklargelanguage, zhao2024permuteandflipoptimallyrobustwatermarkable, wu2024dipmark}.
-The former explicitly alters token probabilities, favoring a predefined set of tokens to embed traceable patterns, and often introducing detectable statistical biases in the text.
+There have been numerous watermarking techniques developed for LLMs, which can be broadly categorized as biased techniques \citep{atallah2001natural, yang2023watermarkingtextgeneratedblackbox, kirchenbauer2024watermarklargelanguagemodels}, and unbiased techniques \citep{Aaronson2023-Gumbel, fernandez2023bricksconsolidatewatermarkslarge, christ2023undetectablewatermarkslanguagemodels, hu2023unbiasedwatermarklargelanguage, zhao2024permuteandflipoptimallyrobustwatermarkable, wu2024dipmark}.
+The former explicitly alters token probabilities, favoring a predefined set of tokens, and often introducing detectable statistical biases in the text.
 The latter ensures the watermark signal is embedded without introducing noticeable deviations from the model's natural token distribution, preserving the text's statistical properties.

-In this article, we focus on a specific problem of data misappropriation detection, i.e., to determine whether a given LLM has incorporated data generated by another LLM.
-To address this issue, we propose embedding watermarks into the copyrighted training data and formulating the detection of data misappropriation as a hypothesis testing problem.
-We develop a general statistical testing framework, construct a pivotal statistic, determine the optimal rejection threshold, and explicitly control the type I and type II errors.
-Furthermore, we establish the asymptotic optimality properties of the proposed test, and demonstrate its empirical effectiveness through intensive numerical experiments.
+In this article, we focus on a specific problem of data misappropriation detection, i.e., to determine whether a given LLM has incorporated the data generated by another LLM.
+To answer this question, we propose embedding watermarks into the copyrighted training data and formulating the detection of data misappropriation as a hypothesis testing problem.
+We develop a general statistical testing framework, construct test statistics, determine optimal rejection thresholds, and explicitly control type I and type II errors.
+Furthermore, we establish the asymptotic optimality properties of the proposed tests, and demonstrate the empirical effectiveness through intensive numerical experiments.
 Our proposal introduces a number of novel components and makes several unique contributions to the field.